momentohq/academy-challenge-collections/README.md

 **Objective 1**

-Create a collection that stores the unique animal breeds from the `melbourneZooAnimals` array
+Create a collection that stores the unique animal species from the `melbourneZooAnimals` array

 *Description*

-You are provided with an array of animal breeds, but it contains duplicates!
+You are provided with an array of animal species, but it contains duplicates!
 We want to see a list of unique animals on display at the Melbourne Zoo.
 You need to figure out which data type is the right one to use and add all the provided values to it.

 *Your task*